veraszto/graceful-gnu/README.md

 ## SharpFocus

-This was being used by me when i had the idea of not using alt+tab in order to move accross terminals, browsers and others, as it was not being straightforward as needed while using GNOME.
+This was being used by me when i had the idea of not using alt+tab in order to move and focus accross terminals, browsers among workspaces, as it was not being straightforward as needed while using GNOME.

 I mapped Ctrl+[0-9] in gsettings to call [keybindings.sh](BashScripts/SharpFocus/keybindings.sh) passing as a parameter the number/symbol which Ctrl was pressed with.